Radiohead 3D scanner music video

-the new music video for Radiohead's song "House Of Cards", of which the images were generated without cameras or film, but with 3 different real-time 3D laser scanners that are normally used to capture geometrical terrains & objects. several low-tech approaches were used to deliberately "break up" the data. anyone is invited to & upload the original data & then post the visual results.
+the new music video for Radiohead's song "House Of Cards", of which the images were generated without cameras or film, but with 3 different real-time 3D laser scanners that are normally used to capture geometrical terrains & objects. several low-tech approaches were used to deliberately "break up" the data. anyone is invited to & & then .

 be sure not to miss the "Making of" video after the break.

-reminds me of UVA's music video for Colder, "To the Music", which can be seen here.
+reminds me of 's music video for Colder, "To the Music", which can be seen .

 it's a cool idea, but it seems as if they weren't aware of the new possibilities -- they could have done a lot more with the data, or at least present the point clouds in a more interesting way...